dceejay/RedMap/README.md

 There are also several special icons...

- - **plane** : a plane icon that aligns with the bearing of travel.
+ - **plane** : a plane icon that aligns with the heading of travel.
- - **ship** : a ship icon that aligns with the bearing of travel.
+ - **ship** : a ship icon that aligns with the heading of travel.
- - **car** : a car icon that aligns with the bearing of travel.
+ - **car** : a car icon that aligns with the heading of travel.
- - **bus** : a bus/coach icon that aligns with the bearing of travel.
+ - **bus** : a bus/coach icon that aligns with the heading of travel.
- - **uav** : a small plane icon that aligns with the bearing of travel.
+ - **uav** : a small plane icon that aligns with the heading of travel.
- - **helicopter** : a small helicopter icon that aligns with the bearing of travel.
+ - **helicopter** : a small helicopter icon that aligns with the heading of travel.
- - **arrow** : a map GPS arrow type pointer that aligns with the bearing of travel.
+ - **arrow** : a map GPS arrow type pointer that aligns with the heading of travel.
  - **wind** : a wind arrow that points in the direction the wind is coming FROM.
  - **satellite** : a small satellite icon.
  - **iss** : a slightly larger icon for the ISS.